datalad-handbook/book/docs/basics/101-127-procedures.rst

 but you can also rely on existing, preconfigured templates in the form of procedures, and even write and distribute your own.

+Therefore, envision procedures as configuration helpers that can minimize technical complexities in a dataset -- users can concentrate on the actual task while the dataset is configured automatically with the help of a procedure.
+Especially in the case of trainees and new users, applying procedures instead of doing configurations "by hand" can help to ease working with the dataset, as the use case `link supervision <TODOsupervision>`_ showcases.